 The Test of English as a Foreign Language (TOEFL) is required for all students whose native language is not English.
-For full consideration, applicants generally need to score 28 or higher on the TOEFL iBT Speaking section.

 After admissions, the Oral Proficiency Assessment (OPA) is required for students whose native language is not English as well as students from Puerto Rico, other non-English-speaking U.S. territories, and some Caribbean countries not required to take the TOEFL, e.g., Trinidad and Tobago, and Jamaica.